 The main source of your dog’s healthy body comes from the food that he takes in.
 Basically the saying “you are what you eat” is very true in this instance.
 If you feed your dog a clean, fresh, balanced food diet, he will thrive, but if you don’t, he will survive but yet decay and age faster with many health issues.

-Most major dry food dog food companies have good intentions and follow a strict guideline to produce a high-quality kibble product but the end results are not that.
-The products may be fresh at the time of production, the ingredients may be balanced and wholesome but again the end result, which is the processing, produces a product that is not fresh, balanced and nutritional.
-The company may add good stuff and/or also claim that the food is natural, holistic, fresh, balanced, grain-free with high protein content … but at the end of the day, the product was processed.
+Most major dry food dog food companies have good intentions and follow strict guidelines to produce a high-quality kibble product but the end results are not that.
+The products may be fresh at the time of production, the ingredients may be balanced and wholesome but again the end result, which is the processing, produces a product that is not fresh, balanced, and nutritional.
+The company may add good stuff and/or also claim that the food is natural, holistic, fresh, balanced, and grain-free with high protein content … but at the end of the day, the product was processed.

 Ever since I took the time to educate myself about my own food intake and diet, I have never felt better about myself internally and externally.
-I have changed the way I look at diet, food in general, vegetables, fruits, meats and grains.
+I have changed the way I look at diet, food in general, vegetables, fruits, meats, and grains.
 My energy level has increased dramatically and I feel great.
 My dogs are feeling the same – healthy and energetic – because they are not on a kibble diet but on a homemade, fresh, balanced food diet.
-Yes, it’s more time consuming than opening a bag of kibble, but my dogs are worth that extra time it takes to keep them healthy.
+Yes, it’s more time-consuming than opening a bag of kibble, but my dogs are worth the extra time it takes to keep them healthy.